johntitus/node-horseman/Readme.md

 * `proxy`: specify the proxy server to use `address:port`, default not set.
 * `proxyType`: specify the proxy server type `[http|socks5|none]`, default not set.
 * `proxyAuth`: specify the auth information for the proxy `user:pass`, default not set.
+* `phantomPath`: If PhantomJS is not installed in your path, you can use this option to specify the executable's location.

 ### Cleanup
 Be sure to `.close()` each Horseman instance when you're done with it!.